bryan-emmanuel/WebCaster/README.md

 In the app settings, provide the URL for the directory containing the videos and the webcaster.py file, excluding protocol, such as 192.168.0.1.
 Also provide the whitelist app id.

+Movie Covers:

+Covers are supported, and should be jpg's, measuring 200x300 pixels.

+For an individual video, use the same name but with a jpg extension:
+/Movie.mp4
+/Movie.jpg

+For a directory of videos, use cover.jpg:
+/Season 1/cover.jpg